Photography can be that soft light that modestly helps us to change things.

 THE IDEA AND THE PROJECT

 Participation and collaboration were fundamental in the development of each project.
 We encouraged meeting and connection.
-Photography was the excuse to visit a motorcycle club, to think and share ideas, to question stigmatizing beliefs and to promote creative freedom.
+Photography was the excuse to visit a motorcycle club, think and share ideas, question stigmatizing beliefs and promote creative freedom.

-For the development of the author’s own project had the opportunity to rethink the content and use of resources, with the aim of giving meaning and coherence to the expression and feeling security with their own work.
+For the development of the author’s own project, they had the opportunity to rethink the content and use of resources, intending to give meaning and coherence to the expression and feel security with their work.

-Each participant created his project individually, visiting parks and rock clubs, looking for abandoned animals, browsing online or at home with the family; making use of the metaphor that artistic language allows, accessing through the to their particular world.
-The title of each project and the text in some cases would give clues to the viewer and reaffirm the personal idea.
+Each participant created their project individually, visiting parks and rock clubs, looking for abandoned animals, browsing online or at home with the family, using the metaphor that artistic language allows and accessing their particular world.
+In some cases, the title of each project and the text would give clues to the viewer and reaffirm the personal idea.

-This has been a project to ask questions, to learn, to find the essential of the photographic image, to create images and look at them, to break the silence about what society expecs and who we really are.
+It has been a project to ask questions, learn, find the essentials of photographic images, create images and look at them, and break the silence about what society expects and who we really are.

 All the pieces were created as living and open elements, from the most authentic self.
 The importance did not reside in the quality of the image but in the space of creation and authenticity where to create and grow.

-Two spectators observing the work of Jorge Guerrero, project with the title LIBERTAD.
+Two spectators observe the work of Jorge Guerrero, a project with the title LIBERTAD.

-Made with appropriation-adoption of images from the Internet and own images made during the development of the workshop, being coherent with the artist’s concept of artist, reinterpreting the motorcycle as a metaphorical and identity element.
+It was Made with appropriation-adoption of images from the Internet and own images made during the development of the workshop, being coherent with the artist’s concept of ‘artist,’ reinterpreting the motorcycle as a metaphorical and identity element.

 Photographs of Lluis García.
 MELANCOLÍA project.

 The artist found inspiration in a park near his house.
-His gaze was searching for fragment of nature.
+His gaze was searching for fragments of nature.

 Photographs of Gina.
 FELICIDAD project.

-The author was able to count on the support of Jorge Guerrero to find a space and a musician in which to develop her idea.
+The author could count on Jorge Guerrero’s support to find a space and a musician to develop her idea.
 The experience and participation were vital.

 Photographs of Richard Pitre.
 AUNQUE NO LO VEAS ESTÁ project.